Skip to content

 • good UX

-• implement a back-end using Entity Framework and Azure
+• a back-end using Entity Framework

-• implement four reasonable unit tests (each team member one)
+• reasonable unit tests

 Many topics addressed in this course you will find in the following books (just sign in using your hda-address and you will have free access)